What is Eczema?

-What is eczema, also known as dermatitis?
-It is a group of conditions where the skin becomes INFLAMED—with itching, redness, dryness, or even small blisters in the skin.
-As anyone of us who has had poison ivy, or itchy dandruff, or “winter itch” can attest, dermatitis most definitely can make us extremely uncomfortable, interrupting our normal daily living, not to mention a good night’s sleep!
+Also known as dermatitis, eczema is a group of conditions where the skin becomes INFLAMED—with itching, redness, dryness, or even small blisters in the skin.
+Itch caused by dermatitis can make us extremely uncomfortable, interrupting our normal daily living, not to mention a good night’s sleep!

 Eczema tends to run in families—it is thought that certain genes can make our skin much more sensitive to outside triggers, or our immune reactions much stronger to these triggers.
 It also seems that the skin of people with eczema has a harder time retaining its barrier function, which may allow further exposure to outside agents that irritate the skin.